-The review authors found 14 relevant studies from Georgia, Ghana, Honduras, India, Mali, Mexico, Nicaragua, Nepal, Pakistan, and Zimbabwe.
-The studies compared people receiving these strategies to people who only received the usual healthcare services.
-The studies showed the following:
+The review authors found 41 relevant studies from Afghanistan, China, Côte d'Ivoire, Ethiopia, Georgia, Ghana, Guatemala, Honduras, India, Indonesia, Kenya, Mali, Mexico, Nepal, Nicaragua, Nigeria, Pakistan, Rwanda, and Zimbabwe.
+These studies included 100,747 participants.
+They compared people receiving these strategies to people who only received the usual healthcare services.
+The studies showed the following.

 How up-to-date is this review?

-To evaluate the effectiveness of intervention strategies to boost and sustain high childhood immunisation coverage in LMICs.
+To evaluate the effectiveness of intervention strategies to boost demand and supply of childhood vaccines, and sustain high childhood immunisation coverage in low- and middle-income countries.

-We independently screened the search output, reviewed full texts of potentially eligible articles, assessed risk of bias, and extracted data in duplicate; resolving discrepancies by consensus.
-We then conducted random-effects meta-analyses and used GRADE to assess the certainty of evidence.
+We independently screened the search output, reviewed full texts of potentially eligible articles, assessed the risk of bias, and extracted data in duplicate, resolving discrepancies by consensus.
+We conducted random-effects meta-analyses and used GRADE to assess the certainty of the evidence.

 Forty-one studies involving 100,747 participants are included in the review.
 Twenty studies were cluster-randomised and 15 studies were individually randomised controlled trials.
 Six studies were quasi-randomised.
 The studies were conducted in four upper-middle-income countries (China, Georgia, Mexico, Guatemala), 11 lower-middle-income countries (Côte d'Ivoire, Ghana, Honduras, India, Indonesia, Kenya, Nigeria, Nepal, Nicaragua, Pakistan, Zimbabwe), and three lower-income countries (Afghanistan, Mali, Rwanda).